Maiyoj/Quiz-Board/README.md

  - [Licence](#licence)
  - [Authors Info](#Authors-Info)
  ## Description
-Quiz board is designed for the purpose of students to take tests on javascript to weigh their knowledge on javascript concepts or can be implemented to be used for testing concepts of other languanges.
+The Quiz Board is intended for students to take Javascript examinations to assess their understanding of Javascript concepts, but it can also be used to evaluate concepts in other languages.
  ###  Features

  * User get access to quiz box